microsoft/SynapseML/website/docs/reference/R-setup.md

 ...
 ```

-This will create a spark context on local machine.
+This creates a spark context on your local machine.

-We'll then need to import the R wrappers:
+We then need to import the R wrappers:

 ```R
 ...